MicrosoftDocs/machine-learning-server-docs/microsoft-r/python-reference/azureml-model-management-sdk/azureml-model-management-sdk.md

 ---

-# The azureml-model-management-sdk Python library
+# azureml-model-management-sdk library

-**Applies to:  Machine Learning Server**
+**Applies to:  Machine Learning Server, SQL Server 2017**

 'azureml-model-management-sdk' is a custom library developed by Microsoft.
 This library provides classes and functions for deploying and managing analytic web services that are backed by Python or R code block / scripts.